 Mukhtar Ablyazov can appeal, as a last resort, to the French Council of State.
 This appeal, paradoxically, does not stop the authorities from carrying out the extradition, though, while it does prevent the Kazakh dissident from addressing the European Court of Human Rights in Strasbourg.

-The Open Dialog Foundation calls on the international community to react strongly and to appeal to the French authorities not to send the Kazakh dissident to Russia.
+The Open Dialogue Foundation calls on the international community to react strongly and to appeal to the French authorities not to send the Kazakh dissident to Russia.
 As learned from experience, especially when bilateral ties and economic interests are at stake, this is often the only way to ensure that values and human rights prevail.

-As it is clear that Kazakhstan is behind the international persecution of Mukhtar Ablyazov, the Open Dialog Foundation underlines the high risk of him being mistreated by officials from Kazakhstan on Russian soil, and of him being transferred to Kazakhstan, following his extradition to Russia.
+As it is clear that Kazakhstan is behind the international persecution of Mukhtar Ablyazov, the Open Dialogue Foundation underlines the high risk of him being mistreated by officials from Kazakhstan on Russian soil, and of him being transferred to Kazakhstan, following his extradition to Russia.
 The Foundation urges the French authorities to consider the broader context of the case, to analyse its political background carefully and to stop the extradition procedure in order to ensure the safety of the Kazakh dissident and to send a message to Russia that its serial abuses of human rights mean that until there are drastic improvements in Russia, Paris will no longer trust Moscow when it comes to such matters.